Bridport - Dorset

 1898 Hospital for Infectious Diseases opened in Allington.

-1902 A horse-drawn Fire Engine with Merryweather & Sons Steam Pump 'Greenwich Gem' was housed beneath the Town Hall, at Bucky Doo Square.
-Bought to commemorate the coronation of King George VII.
+1902 A Fire Engine with Merryweather & Sons Steam Pump 'Greenwich Gem' was housed behind the Town Hall in the Corne & Greene Market building.
+Bought to commemorate the coronation of King Edward VII, the pump was pulled by a Daimler 58hp engine, once owned by the king.

 1902 The Post Office was built on the site of the old cattle market, on the corner of West Street and Victoria Grove.